Latest News on Exide

 The facility has an average production of 100,000 to 120,000 tons of lead per year.
 This is equivalent to recycling approximately 11 million car batteries, which is about the same number of used batteries generated in California annually.
 Exide also recovers lead from lead bearing plant scrap and secondary materials, primarily from lead-acid battery manufacturers.
 These activities require a hazardous waste facility permit from DTSC.

-Exide Corp. is currently submitting a Hazardous Waste Facility Permit Application for its hazardous waste operations.
+Exide Corp. has submitted a Hazardous Waste Facility Permit Application for its hazardous waste operations.

 March 21, 2014 Update